Comerstar/0cam1/README.md

 2
 0
 ```
 Like most functional programming languages, 0cam1 supports first class functions, currying, and passing around functions as arguments.
+Note that curried arguments are still evaluated lazily when called rather than when saved.
 This is demonstrated by the following simple examples:
 ```
 99 100 101 = 100 + 101,
 40 42 43 = 42 43,